techlahoma/broadcasting/teams.md

   * Handle video republishing policy
   * Provide statistics on YouTube views and subscribers
   * Create and update playlists
+  * Post videos captured from Techlahoma events and for marketing to YouTube
 * Goals
-  * Get enough subscribers to quality for Adsense
+  * Increase YouTube subscribers to 1000